The WordPress Tools menu contains a number of useful built-in functions for better managing your WordPress website or blog.

 (WordPress Tools > Export screen)

-We have created a detailed step-by-step tutorial on how to export WordPress content here:
+For a detailed step-by-step tutorial on how to export WordPress content, go here:

 If you install plugins on your site and can’t find the settings section for your newly installed plugin, try looking in the Tools menu.
 WordPress often assigns plugin settings to this section …